freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-15a.md

 ## Description
 <section id='description'>

-Before you add any new content, you should make use of a `section` element to separate the cat photos content from future content.
+Before adding any new content, you should make use of a `section` element to separate the cat photos content from the future content.

 Take all the elements currently located within the `main` element and nest them in a `section` element.